Dankner group withdraws request to delay IDB court ruling

 IDB expanded rapidly over the past decade under the control of Dankner, whose rival debt settlement proposal was rejected by creditors, but has been hit by slowing economic growth and increased competition.

-IDB Holding owes bondholders 2 billion shekels ($570 million) and its subsidiary IDB Development IDBHD.UL owes a further 5.8 billion.
-The group controls Cellcom (CEL.TA), Israel's biggest mobile phone operator, and leading supermarket chain Super-Sol (SAE.TA).
+IDB Holding owes bondholders 2 billion shekels ($570 million) and its subsidiary IDB Development owes a further 5.8 billion.
+The group controls Cellcom, Israel's biggest mobile phone operator, and leading supermarket chain Super-Sol.